Towards national reconciliation: A peace museum for Cambodians

 Our dream is that the museum is a transformative experience, explaining Cambodia’s dynamic story and showcasing the resiliency of Cambodians in such a way that all visitors are inspired to become actors for peace.

-After decades of conflict, Cambodia is experiencing a period of peace.
+After decades of conflict, Cambodia is experiencing a period of stability and peace.
 However, Cambodians still face challenges linked to their turbulent past, including the trauma associated with the memory and legacies of war, educating younger generations of Cambodians about the deeper roots of

 conflict and rebuilding the social

 Although formal justice processes have contributed to some measure of reconciliation, a shared understanding of how and why the various conflicts from the 1960s through the 1990s came about is yet to materialise.

 In part this is because young Cambodians have little opportunity to learn about the past through their own families or within the formal schooling and education system.
 As the dominant narrative of the Khmer Rouge years places heavy emphasis on Khmers killing Khmers, Cambodians feel often ashamed of the atrocities committed and older Cambodians often hesitate to share their stories with the younger generation.

 Young Cambodians (nearly 70 per cent of the country’s population is under 30) not only have difficulty understanding what has happened in the past, but also encounter challenges gaining a comprehensive picture of the actual events.